Skip to content

 Workload(s) The list of existing workloads that use the environment

-Workload types The workload type that can use the environment
+Workload types The workload types that can use the environment

 Template(s) The list of workload templates that use this environment